teppyboy/SirHurtAPI/README.md

 + bool GetAutoInject() - Get Auto inject status and return true = enabled, false = disabled.
 + bool AutoInjectToggle() - Enable/Disable auto inject and return true = enabled, false = disabled.
-+ bool LaunchExploit() - Download & Inject SirHurt V4 using Reloaded.Injector[And FASM + FASMX64 if not exist], return true if sucess and false if not.
++ bool LaunchExploit() - Download & Inject SirHurt V4 using Reloaded.Injector[And FASM + FASMX64 if not exist], return true if sucess and false if not. class Scripts:
++ bool OwlHub() - Execute Owl Hub and return true if sucess and false if failed
++ bool FluxBreak() - Execute FluxBreak and return true if sucess and false if failed
++ bool KiwiiDecompiler() - Execute Kiwii's Decompiler and return true if sucess and false if failed
++ bool UnNamedESP() - Execute Owl Hub and return true if sucess and false if failed
++ bool SirHurtScriptHub() - Execute Owl Hub and return true if sucess and false if failed
++ bool MadCityMenu() - Execute Owl Hub and return true if sucess and false if failed
++ bool MadCityHaxx() - Execute Owl Hub and return true if sucess and false if failed
++ bool PhantomX() - Execute Owl Hub and return true if sucess and false if failed
++ bool SteamSniper() - Execute Owl Hub and return true if sucess and false if failed
++ bool SirHurtMultiTool() - Execute Owl Hub and return true if sucess and false if failed
++ bool ScriptHunter() - Execute Owl Hub and return true if sucess and false if failed
++ bool SimpleESP() - Execute Owl Hub and return true if sucess and false if failed
++ bool ProjectBullDukey() - Execute Owl Hub and return true if sucess and false if failed
++ bool DarkDex() - Execute Owl Hub and return true if sucess and false if failed
++ bool R2SV3() - Execute Owl Hub and return true if sucess and false if failed
++ bool KiwiiPF() - Execute Owl Hub and return true if sucess and false if failed
++ bool OpenScriptHub() - Launch Script Hub (C# Form) and return true if sucess and false if failed
 ```
 ### Bugs (so don't judge me by not telling bugs)
 - When enabled auto inject then quit RBX while injecting then the app will lag :/